Welcome to the PharmD Program

 - Have a laptop (Mac or PC) which meets the minimum specifications linked below.
 Download Examsoft/Examplify onto this primary device and bring it to the classroom for all required assessments/exams.
 When referring to the minimum specifications, take note of information pertaining to ExamID and ExamMonitor which require your electronic device to be equipped with a webcam and microphone.

 - Attach a well-fitting privacy screen or privacy filter to the primary device during assessments.

 - Have access to a secondary device (such as a smartphone) that is capable of joining a session via a virtual platform application (typically Zoom) and equipped with a webcam and microphone.

 At this time, Examplify can only be used on Mac, Windows, and iPad operating systems.
 Examplify will not run on Chromebook, Android, or Linux operating systems.
 Please review minimum system requirements.

 *New students will receive Blackboard login credentials in June each year.
 You will be able to complete the experiential education course after you’ve received login information.

 During the fall semester, all incoming pharmacy students will be enrolled in Service and Care in the Community, a course based on an educational method in which the participants connect knowledge and theory to practice by combining service with reflection in a structured learning environment, through service work and active learning.
 This course is based on the conviction that providing service and care is critically important for anyone aspiring to become a member of a healthcare profession.

 Students will engage in weekly class discussions, perform service work in the community, collaborate on group research projects, and host class-led discussions.

-Please return to this site on July 20, 2023, for a list of available Service-Learning sites and the online selection form.
-Make sure to complete the online selection form as soon as possible.
+Please review the Manchester Service Learning Site Descriptions [PDF] and be sure to complete the online selection form as soon as possible and no later than August 30.
 We will do our best to match you with one of your top choices, but we cannot guarantee that you will be matched to one of them.